Why Do I Have Right Arm Pain?

 Cervical Stenosis

 A narrowing of the spinal canal causes cervical stenosis.
 Either arm can experience pain, numbness, or tingling as a result.
-Physical therapy and medication can often be used to treat cervical stenosis, often caused by arthritis or degeneration of the spine.
+Physical therapy and medication can often be used to treat cervical stenosis, which is usually caused by arthritis or degeneration of the spine.

 Bursitis